VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 make install

 You'll need the SDL libs and headers.
-For free scaling, the OpenGL is also needed (libGL, opengl32.dll, ...)
+For free scaling, the OpenGL is also needed (libGL, opengl32.dll, ...).
+Movie recording needs the FFMPEG libraries and headers.

 4.2 Building in Visual Studio